 Japanese Consumers vs. Korean Consumers

 So.
-What if we take a peek at a Japanese woman’s skincare routine?
-First, you’re unlikely to find a huge assortment of skincare products on her bathroom countertop.
-She likely favors a minimalist skincare routine, with just 3-4 products that are multi-purpose.
+What if we take a peek at a Japanese person’s skincare routine?
+First, you’re unlikely to find a huge assortment of skincare products on their bathroom countertops.
+They likely favor a minimalist skincare routine, with just 3-4 products that are multi-purpose.
 As with many aspects of Japanese culture, the mantra here is “less is more”.
-Plus, once she trusts a product and has seen its results, she’s likely to keep it on her countertop for the long-haul.
-Japanese consumers expect Japanese beauty brands to back up their promises with scientific research and technology.
+Plus, once they trust a product and have seen its results, they’re likely to keep it on their countertop for the long-haul.
+Japanese consumers expect Japanese skincare brands to back up their promises with scientific research and technology.
 So they prefer tried-and-tested formulas, and opt for products they know deliver consistent quality.
 The appeal for them is just a few yet reliable products they know they can count on.
+Japanese skincare routines also tend to be centered around Suhada.
+Literally translated as one’s “bare skin,” Suhada is a skin-first approach that stresses the importance of creating a healthy skin base prior to make-up application.
+Whether you’re going minimalist or glam with your make-up routine, the final look should bring out your natural glow.
+If you ever ask a red-carpet makeup artist, they’ll likely spill that properly hydrated, prepped, and primed skin is the key to a baby smooth finish.
+This is pretty much the cornerstone of the Suhada philosophy, even if you’re just staying at home.

-Unlike a Japanese woman’s countertop, you’re likely to find a plethora of products in a Korean woman’s bathroom!
-But make no mistake - she values each product as they serve specific purposes.
-The number of steps she takes may vary, though typically it is said to be 10.
-Her routine may seem lengthy, but she likely looks forward to her daily ritual, and often customizes it on the fly depending on her needs of the moment.
-She knows it need not be exactly 10 steps every time - she has the flexibility to change things up.
-It’s also common to see a colorful array of products adorning her counter!
+Unlike a Japanese person’s countertop, you’re likely to find a plethora of skincare products in a Korean person’s bathroom!
+But make no mistake – they value each product as they serve specific purposes.
+The number of steps they take may vary, though typically it is said to be 10.
+Their routine may seem lengthy, but they likely look forward to their daily ritual, and often customize it on the fly depending on their needs of the moment.
+They know it need not be exactly 10 steps every time – they have the flexibility to change things up.
+It’s also common to see a colorful array of products adorning their counters!
 But these pastel pinks and bright yellows aren’t just for fun, though they certainly are trendy.
 They reflect deeper values of self-expression and innovation.
-The brands she chooses align with her choice to constantly reinvent herself, in playful and creative ways.
-Just like these brands, she seeks to push the envelope in her goals and dreams.
+The brands they choose align with their choices to constantly reinvent themselves, in playful and creative ways.
+Just like these brands, they seek to push the envelope in their goals and dreams.

 Please note that these insights aren’t meant to stereotype or polarize J-Beauty and K-Beauty consumers, but shed light on greater consumer trends.